ethanteague/blt-simplesamlphp/README.md

 Acquia BLT SimpleSAMLPhp
 ====

-## This project is no longer maintained
+## Forked b/c original project is no longer maintained

 Acquia recommends using the SAML Authentication module instead of SimpleSAMLphp.
 For more information see https://docs.acquia.com/site-factory/manage/sso